JainRishi23/Shoonya_Life_Frontend_Assignment/README.md

-Here’s a basic README file to include with your project.
-It contains instructions on how to set up and run the application:

----

 # Retreat Finder

 Retreat Finder is a React application that helps users find and filter wellness retreats based on various criteria such as type, date, location, price, and duration.